webdevnerdstuff/neon-bunny-snowflake-theme/README.md

 ### Description

-Creates a userscript to add theme to Snowflake.com console pages (Chrome supported currently).
+Creates a userscript to add theme to [Snowflake.com](https://www.snowflake.com/) console pages (Chrome supported currently).
 You need to know how to install a userscript to use the theme.
+It's not perfect, but it's at least a dark theme.

 ### Instructions